-We begin our evaluation of the model forecast by computing the ensemble mean over the 21-year period.
+We begin our evaluation of the model forecast by comparing the climatology of the model to that of observations over the 21-year period.
 The model (Fig. 2) has a cold bias throughout the Northeast, the Mid-Atlantic, the Great Lakes states, and in the southwest along the Rocky Mountains.
 The biases are greater than 2°C per day throughout much of New England, as well as Ohio and Michigan.
 Small regions of warm bias are located in the northern Great Plains and Florida.